TheGoodlike13/liberty_or_death/README.md

 DHCP is, uh, I guess since it ends with 'P', a protocol?
 Uh, it's how your computer gets its IP address.
 You send out a DHCP message (of some kind) into the world.
 The DHCP server, I guess?
 It, uh, sends back a message with an IP address you can use.
-But then you have respond with an acknowledgement that you're gonna use the IP address.
+But then you have to respond with an acknowledgement that you're gonna use the IP address.
 It's something like that.

 This process is considered 'leasing' the IP address for a little while, so you kinda